paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-8a-slum-clearance-urban-renewal-and-farm-housing.md

 1964—Subsec. (f)(3).
 Pub.
 L. 88–560 included residents of the United States after being legally admitted for permanent residence.

+#### Effective Date of 2022 Amendment
+Amendment by Pub.
+L. 117–328 effective 2 years after Dec.
+29, 2022, see section 601(h) of div.
+AA of Pub.
+L. 117–328, set out as a note under [section 1701q of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1701q&num=0&edition=prelim), Banks and Banking.

 #### Effective Date of 2008 Amendment
 Amendment of this section and repeal of Pub.
 L. 110–234 by Pub.
 L. 110–246 effective May 22, 2008, the date of enactment of Pub.
 L. 110–234, see section 4 of Pub.
 L. 110–246, set out as an Effective Date note under [section 8701 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section8701&num=0&edition=prelim), Agriculture.

+#### Construction of 2022 Amendment
+Nothing in amendment made by Pub.
+L. 117–328 to be construed to preempt or limit applicability of certain State or local laws relating to smoke alarms, see section 601(i) of div.
+AA of Pub.
+L. 117–328, set out as a note under [section 1701q of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1701q&num=0&edition=prelim), Banks and Banking.

 #### Construction of 2020 Amendment
 Nothing in amendment made by Pub.
-L. 116–260 to be construed to preempt or limit applicability of certain State or local laws relating to carbon monoxide devices, see section 101(j) of Pub.
+L. 116–260 to be construed to preempt or limit applicability of certain State or local laws relating to carbon monoxide devices, see section 101(j) of div.
+Q of Pub.
 L. 116–260, set out as a note under [section 1437a of this title](./chapter-008-low-income-housing.md#section-1437a).

 <a id="section-1485"></a>